Feavy/tydi/README.md

 # Dependency Injection for TypeScript

+## This project is still in development and will be released soon

-Use TypeScript transformers to auto detect, link and instantiate dependencies **at compile-time**.
+Use TypeScript compiler to auto detect, link and instantiate dependencies **at compile-time**.

 Syntax is inspired from Java's bean definition.

 The available annotations are:
-- `@Singleton` : Defines a bean class, it will be automatically instantiated and injected into the beans that depend on it.
+- `@Singleton` : Defines a bean (Service) class, it will be automatically instantiated and injected into the beans that depend on it.
 - `@Produces` : A Singleton can have properties and methods annotated with @Produces to turn their (return) value into bean and allow them to be injected in other beans.
 Note that methods called `getAbc` with produces a bean called `abc`.
 - `@Inject` : Annotated on singleton's properties to inject their value lazily.
 It makes cyclic dependencies possible.
 - `@Startup` : Singleton's methods annotated with @Startup will be called on start.